knowitall/openie/README.md

 `openie` takes a number of command line arguments.
 To see them all run `java -jar openie-assembly.jar --usage`.
-Of particular interest are `--ignore-errors` which continues running even if an exception is encountered, and `--split` which splits the input document text into sentences.
+Of particular interest are `--ignore-errors` which continues running even if an exception is encountered, `--binary` which gives the binary(triples) output and `--split` which splits the input document text into sentences.

 There are two formats--a simple format made for ease of reading and a columnated format used for machine processing.
 The format can be specified